zkBob/zeropool-console/README.md

 `internal-state` print your account and incoming notes (internal representation, for debug purposes only)

-`root` print local and remote Merkle tree root (local and remote roots should be tha same for same indicies)
+`root [index]` print local and remote Merkle tree root or retrieve just local one at the specified index (local and remote roots should be tha same for same indicies)

+`siblings <index>` get left siblings at specified index (partial tree support).
+The index should be multiple of 128 and less than current index

+`rollback <index>` rollback the user's state to the specified index (the index should be multiple of 128 and less than current index)

+`sync` force synchronize user's state

+`sync-stat` print available state synchronization statistics from the library

 `get-ephemeral-address [index]` get the concrete ephemeral address or show first unused one

 `get-ephemeral-used` show all used ephemeral addresses

 `get-ephemeral-address-privkey <index>` get private key for concrete ephemeral address

+`wipe-state` wipe internal state and history

 `clear` clear the terminal